 But if a dog refuses food, she isn’t necessarily afraid.
 There are other common reasons this happens.
 In this post, I’ll mention the possibilities and recommend a fix for the most common one.

-How Do I Tell the Difference?
+How Do I Tell Why He Won’t Eat?

 It is vitally important to know whether your dog is refusing food because he is scared, excited, has a medical problem, or is more interested in the environment.
 I’m sorry to say that I can’t answer that for you and your dog in a blog post.
 At the end of the post, I’ll include some body language resources.
 For some dogs, it can be hard to tell.
 If your dog refuses food when away from home and you are not sure why, you should get help from a positive reinforcement based trainer.
 If she refuses food more generally or it happens suddenly, a vet visit is in order.